ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/other-past-owners.md

 </figcaption>
 </figure>

 Based on the reporting of that "young boys are very properly kept from the court house during the testimony" further described as "prurient", one can surmise this was a brothel.
+The more recent origins of the Humiston Case may be found roughly a year earlier, in Apr 1885, The People vs. John Lusk, who was also accused of keeping a disorderly house.
+The recorded testimony still on file at the Tompkins County clerk makes it clear that Lusk ran a brothel, and Horace Humiston testified in the case.
+Under oath, he states that he has practiced law "for the past 30 years", which is difficult to reconcile with what little I know of his earlier life.
+Humiston worked on behalf of an organization called "The Society for the Prevention of Crime".

 {{% fig "mills-home/humiston/1886-06-11-Ithaca-Daily-Journal-Ithaca-NY-p2" "800x300" "" "top" /%}}